BioHPC/BCB5300F19/docs/syllabus.md

 * Utilize complex data structures to improve the efficiency of sequence analysis.
 * Understand the use of discrete mathematical structures for biological algorithms.

+## Course Materials and Resources

-### Course Textbook
+### Textbook
-* The primary textbook for this course is "[Bioinformatics Algorithms: An Active Learning Approach (3rd Edition)](http://bioinformaticsalgorithms.com/)" by Phillip Compeau and Pavel Pevzner.
+The primary textbook for this course is "[Bioinformatics Algorithms: An Active Learning Approach (3rd Edition)](http://bioinformaticsalgorithms.com/)" by Phillip Compeau and Pavel Pevzner.
 The lectures and slides will introduce the topics and cover the majority of the information you will be expected to know.
 Further resources, where relevant, will be provided via links on this website accompanying the slides or lecture notes.
 However, you should use this textbook as a resource when you feel you need more information about a particular topic or when you wish to learn the material at a different pace than we cover in the course.
 There are other (non-required) textbooks that I personally recommend as references:

 - [An Introduction to Bioinformatics Algorithms](https://mitpress.mit.edu/books/introduction-bioinformatics-algorithms) (Neil C. Jones and Pavel A. Pevzner 2004)
 - [Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology](https://www.cambridge.org/core/books/algorithms-on-strings-trees-and-sequences/F0B095049C7E6EF5356F0A26686C20D3) (Dan Gusfield 1997)